Skip to main content

 Match uses machine learning that's been built from patterns of language and cultural use.
 Fuzzy name matching accommodates names in non-Latin scripts by applying statistical knowledge of how names vary and how each letter or group of letters sounds in different languages, increasing accuracy and speed.

-Rosette’s name matching recognizes and addresses 15 different name-related phenomena such as phonetic similarity, nicknames, and transliteration spelling errors.
+Match’s name matching recognizes and addresses 15 different name-related phenomena such as phonetic similarity, nicknames, and transliteration spelling errors.

 How do word embeddings improve match scores?